cs161-staff/textbook/web/xss.md

 than and greater than signs to display on the webpage, without being interpreted as HTML.

+Fortunately, there is a standardized set of sanitizations that is known to be robust.

 ## Defense: Content Security Policy

 Another XSS defense is using a content security policy (CSP) that specifies a